 You’re probably going to feel really hungry by the end of Day 1.
 This is normal since your body is used to eating 3-4 meals per day.
 Load up on juice and rest.
 Your body will adjust soon.

 This is the torture period and your body is going to start feeling as shitty as possible to try and get you to eat.
 During this period it’s common to experience a “die-off” or “Herxheimer reaction”.
 This is when a lot of toxins and yeast in the body start to die rapidly.
 Sounds good, right?
-Not really – when they die, they release all the noxious substances they contain, and if they die rapidly it usually release toxins in your body faster than your liver can expel them.
+Not really – when they die, they release all the noxious substances they contain, and if they die rapidly they usually release toxins in your body faster than your liver can expel them.
 That leads to you feeling really sick; headaches, nausea, brain fog, fatigue.
-A lot of people quit during this period.
 Drink a lot of water and green juice and get a lot of sleep.

-If die-off symptoms last for more than a couple of days, break your fast.
-Prolonged die-off is really bad for you.
+If you do this over a couple of days and still feel really ill, you might need to consider breaking your fast.
+Prolonged die-off is bad for you.
+Start eating three small, healthy meals a day of fruits and vegetables, like the things I suggested above.
 Let your body recover, and you can try starting your fast again in a few days.
 A good summary of die-off and why it happens can be found here.

 Your body will start to embrace the fast, your digestive system will switch off and your stomach will start to shrink.
 You should start feeling more and more energy each day.
 Hopefully you’ll have some healthy bowel movements around this time too.
 If you have diarrhea, don’t worry, your body is flushing out toxins.
 If it smells terrible, that’s also a good thing.
 Remember that stuff has been sitting in your body!
 And now it’s gone.
 Just stay hydrated and get a lot of rest.
 Make sure you’re getting 2-3 litres of fresh juice per day.
 By Day 6-7 you should start feeling pretty fresh.